OndrejKutil/OndrejKutil/README.md

 I’m a student of IT & Finance based in Prague.
 I build data-driven tools that combine financial insight with backend logic, automation, and visual storytelling.

-I'm currently seeking junior roles or internships that connect finance, data, and tech — like investment analytics.
-I want to grow my career and contribute to solving real-world problems while still studying.
+Currently seeking junior roles or internships that connect finance, data, and tech.
+Ready to contribute

 ---